 Not all condos offer buyers the chance to finance with an FHA loan, though.
 Some condo associations aren’t excited about attracting owners who need a lower down payment to qualify, possibly believing those owners are more likely to default.

 How to find an FHA-approved condo

-“Make sure you consider association fees, condo bylaws, cash reserves and amenities,” Romiti says.
+Ashley Romiti, a California real estate agent and VP at Perch Wealth, points out that you shouldn’t forget fees and condo requirements when conducting your research.
+“Make sure you consider association fees, condo bylaws, cash reserves and amenities,” she says.
 “Talk to a lender to learn more about the next steps.
 You will be looking for the lender who offers you the lowest interest rates.”

-- Buying only what you can afford
+- Buy only what you can afford

-- The property must be insured and the condo association must keep at least 10 percent of the HOA budget in a cash reserve.
+- The property must be insured, and the condo association must keep at least 10 percent of the HOA budget in a cash reserve.

 - No more than 35 percent of the property can be for commercial use.